deeheber/Danielle-s-Blog/src/content/blog/Fargate-On-A-Budget.md

 ---
 author: Danielle Heberling
 pubDatetime: 2025-02-17T15:12:03.284Z
-title: Fargate on a Budget
+title: AWS Fargate on a Budget
-description: Fargate on a Budget
+description: AWS Fargate on a Budget
 slug: fargate-on-a-budget
 ---